LaserLon/EDA/README.md

 ## Goals and Objectives

-The primary goal of this project is to determine whether there is a significant correlation between the increase in greenhouse gas emissions and global temperature changes.
+The primary goal of this project is to determine whether there is a relationship between the increase in greenhouse gas emissions without land use or forestry and global temperature changes.
 Specifically, we aim to:

 1. Explore and clean the datasets.
 2. Merge datasets to create a comprehensive dataset for analysis.